-Our curriculum is based on the research and theory in the field of Early Childhood Education by Piaget, Vygotsky, and Erikson, who stress the emotional and social development of the child.
-Our philosophy encompasses the ideas and teaching methods derived from the Project Approach and while drawing inspiration from the Reggio Emilia Approach.
+Our philosophy encompasses the ideas and teaching methods derived from the Project Approach while drawing inspiration from the Reggio Emilia Approach.

 At New Canaan Community Preschool, we embrace Intentional Teaching.
 Intentional teachers observe the children to assess their educational needs by setting individual and group goals based on the Connecticut Early Learning and Development Standards.

 Learning goals for your child include aspects of growth that are grouped into eight domains: